nhsuk/manage-vaccinations-in-schools/docs/aws-copilot.md

     aws-region: eu-west-2
 ```

-### Security and Best Practices

-The role follows the principle of least privilege, granting only the permissions necessary for the tasks performed by GitHub Actions.
-Regular audits and reviews are to be conducted to ensure the role's permissions align with current requirements.

-## aws-account-setup script notes
+## `bin/aws-account-setup` script

 ### Purpose

-This is a shell script designed to automate the setup of IAM Access Analyzers in an AWS account.
-It checks for the existence of two specific types of analyzers - ACCOUNT and ACCOUNT_UNUSED_ACCESS - and creates them if they do not exist.
-This script is useful for ensuring compliance with security best practices in AWS environments.
+This is a shell script designed to automate the setup of IAM Access Analyzers in

-### Functionality

-**Analyzer Check**: The script first checks if the specified analyzers (External Access and Unused Access) exist in the AWS account.\
-**Creation**: If either analyzer is not present, the script proceeds to create it.\
-**Error Handling**: Includes basic error handling; exits upon failure to create an analyzer.\
-NOTE: The script executes non-interactively without requiring manual input.

-### Requirements

-- AWS CLI installed and configured.
-- User must have permissions to manage IAM Access Analyzer.
+an AWS account.

+It checks for the existence of two specific types of analyzers - ACCOUNT and
+ACCOUNT_UNUSED_ACCESS - and creates them if they do not exist.
+This script is
+useful for ensuring compliance with security best practices in AWS environments.

 ### Usage

-Run the following from the root of the project directory:

 ```
 bin/aws-account-setup